daniele-salvagni/dan.salvagni.io/src/pages/b/hosting-comments-on-github-for-static-websites.md

 > origin (domain) to interact with a resource from another origin (thus
 > obtaining access to sensitive data).
 >
-> The most common way to "bypass" this mechanismF has always been to use
+> The most common way to "bypass" this mechanism has always been to use
 > [JSONP](http://en.wikipedia.org/wiki/JSONP) (and that's what I did try
 > initially), the problem is that JSONP doesn't allow us to set a **custom
 > header** to our requests.
 This is required by the GitHub APIs to set the HTML